Asterisk4Magisk/Xray4Magisk/README.md

 - The xray config file is stored in `/data/adb/xray/confs/*.json`
 - The v2ray config file is stored in `/data/adb/xray/v2ray.v5.json`
 - The sing-box config file is stored in `/data/adb/xray/singconfs/*.json`
+- The clash template config file is stored in `/data/adb/xray/clashconfs/template.yaml`
 - Tip: The default config already sets the inbounds section to work with transparent proxy scripts.
-It is recommended that you only edit the `outbounds` section to add your proxy server, for advanced configurations please refer to the appropriate official documentation, such as [Xray](https://xtls.github.io/), [V2ray](https://www.v2fly.org/) and [sing-box](https://sing-box.sagernet.org/)
+It is recommended that you only edit the `outbounds` section to add your proxy server, for advanced configurations please refer to the appropriate official documentation, such as [Xray](https://xtls.github.io/), [V2ray](https://www.v2fly.org/), [sing-box](https://sing-box.sagernet.org/) and [clash](https://dreamacro.github.io/clash/)
 - The file `/data/adb/xray/xrayhelper.yml` is [XrayHelper](https://github.com/Asterisk4Magisk/XrayHelper)'s configuration, you should configure it first, it is recommended to learn how to use the XrayHelper cli, it can help you manage core, asset, and proxy nodes

 ## Usage